Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Never leave the plug in water basins or baths.

 • Install leak detection devices in high-risk areas.
-These devices will detect a water leak in the earlier stages and raise an alert.
-They can also be linked to building management systems and may be able to isolate the mains water supply to the property to reduce damage.
+These devices will detect a water leak in the early stages and raise an alert.
+You can link them to building management systems, which may be able to isolate the mains water supply to the property to reduce damage.

-• Flow detection devices may also be considered.
-These monitor the flow of water in the pipework to your property and isolate it if abnormal flow conditions are detected.
+• Flow detection devices can monitor the flow of water in the pipework to your property and isolate it if unusual conditions are detected.

 What to do if you find a leak